 Making a film, no matter how small, is a huge undertaking.
-It requires planning, research, tenacity, time and huge commitment.
+It requires planning, research, tenacity, time and a huge commitment.

-Ideas for films can come from anywhere, but in my experience, the best place to start is where you have a connection to the story, or a subject you’re passionate about.
-Access is everything in documentary, so that’s a good place to start.
+Ideas for films can come from anywhere, but in my experience, the best place to start is where you have a connection to the story or a subject you’re passionate about.
+Access is everything in a documentary, so that’s a good place to start.
 Who do you have access to a world or a character(s) that someone else might not?
 This is a good place to start in terms of what kind of material to tackle.

 Ideas for stories are all around us – books, articles, radio, so stay attuned to things that you’re passionate about.
 But then you need to think about whether making a documentary is the best way to tell the story.
 Is it visually interesting?
 Is the story still unfolding?